Iconic and intimate, full of history and vibrant with modern life, France is an enchanting place to

 Day 6 — Languedoc/Nîmes/Avignon

-town of Nîmes.
 Spend today at one of the most magnificent ancient sites in the south of France: the Roman aqueduct known as the Pont du Gard.
 This soaring stone bridge spans the River Gardon in three tiers of arches, often perfectly mirrored in the water below.
-Explore the site by walking across the top, some 160 feet above the river and kayaking below.
-The calm waters and gentle flow make the ride perfect for all levels and ages.
-After taking in the views during a picnic lunch, linger at the site to visit the museum on a private tour especially for kids learning about the Romans’ many creative ways of sourcing and using water or travel to the nearby town of Nîmes, home to numerous Roman ruins including the Maison Carrée—one of the best preserved Roman temples in the world.
-Celebrate our aventure française at dinner at a renowned Provençal restaurant in Aix tonight.
+Explore the site by walking across the top, some 160 feet above the river, and then kayaking the calm waters beneath it.
+After taking in more views of this architectural marvel during a picnic lunch, visit the on-site museum for a private tour designed especially for kids.
+Or travel to the nearby town of Nîmes, home to numerous Roman ruins, including the Maison Carrée—one of the best preserved Roman temples in the world.
+Celebrate our aventure française during dinner at a renowned Provençal restaurant in Avignon tonight.
 Grand Avignon Hotel (B,L,D)

 Day 7 — Marseilles

 Transfer to the airport in Marseilles this morning to catch your flight home.
 (B)

 About this Expedition

 We tap into National Geographic’s vast network to design unique travel experiences for the whole family, filled with hands-on activities and memorable moments.
 A special aspect of this expedition is the Kid to Kid Connection, which links every young traveler with a child of similar age in France.
 We'll meet up with our new friends at a cooking school for a hands-on lesson with a professional chef.
 Work together to make typical French specialties like baguettes or pains au chocolat and design—and bake—your very own pastry!
 In our chefs hats and aprons, we'll get to know our new French friends and learn the words for your favorite foods in French.

 Our dynamic Expedition Leaders enrich each experience with their insights, knowledge, and energy, and a Young Explorer Leader joins every group to facilitate fun activities that help kids get the most out of the places we go.
 As we travel, we’ll also meet up with fascinating people doing meaningful work in the field.